 There are several campus programs designed to support student retention and academic success, at a general level and in specific academic areas.
 What evidence do we have of the effectiveness and impact of these programs?
 What do we do best?

-Learning communities like LEAP, ACCESS, Diversity Scholars, Honors Living and Learning communities, and the Honors First Year Experience have data which indicates that the cohort model has a high impact on retention and graduation rates.
+Learning communities like LEAP, ACCESS, Diversity Scholars, Honors Living and Learning communities, and the Honors First- Year Experience have data which indicates that the cohort model has a high impact on retention and graduation rates.
 Because Block U is in its first year, we have no data yet, but it is based on the LEAP learning community model with additional student support features.

 New cohort programs should address the moments when students and the institution are most vulnerable—at the end of the sophomore year, transferring students, students within a year of completing who drop out, for example.

-Mandatory cademic dvising exists for new transfer, year and secondyear students.
+Mandatory academic advising exists for new transfer, first-year and second-year students.
 Since academic advising is decentralized, is the advising process consistent for impact on retention and time to graduation?
 How do students and advisors describe the advising process?
 Are there opportunities through advising that the U of U has not engaged with to impact student success?

 What academic programs serve transfer students?
 What are examples of best practices?
 What enrollment or retention patterns do we need to address with new academic programs?